Gruyères: beautiful castle surrounded by nature and history in Switzerland.

 Activities

-You will notice that we only talk about travelling by public transport and not by car.
-Most itineraries are also possible by car, in case you decide to get a rental during your stay in Switzerland.
-But with our very dense network of trains and buses, there’s no real need to travel by car.
+You’ll notice that we’re only talking about traveling by public transport and not by car.
+Most routes can also be covered by car if you decide to rent one during your stay in Switzerland.
+But with our dense network of trains and buses, traveling by car isn’t really necessary.

 1. Itinerary with lots of mountains, lakes, cities, chocolate and cheese